astefanutti/metrics-aspectj/README.md

 ## Limitations

-The Metrics annotations are not inherited whether these are declared on a parent class or on an implemented interface.
+The _Metrics_ annotations are not inherited whether these are declared on a parent class or on an implemented interface.
 The root causes of that limitation, according to the Java language specification, are:
 + Non-type annotations are not inherited
 + Annotations on types are only inherited if they have the `@Inherited` meta-annotation
-+ Annotations on interfaces are not inherited irrespective to having the `@Inherited` meta-annotation

-See the [`@Inherited`](http://docs.oracle.com/javase/7/docs/api/java/lang/annotation/Inherited.html) Javadoc and [Annotation types](http://docs.oracle.com/javase/specs/jls/se7/html/jls-9.html#jls-9.6) from the Java language specification.
++ Annotations on interfaces are not inherited irrespective to having the `@Inherited` meta-annotation See the [`@Inherited`](http://docs.oracle.com/javase/7/docs/api/java/lang/annotation/Inherited.html) Javadoc and [Annotation types](http://docs.oracle.com/javase/specs/jls/se7/html/jls-9.html#jls-9.6) from the Java language specification for more details.

 AspectJ is following the Java language specification and has documented to what extent it's impacted in [Annotation inheritance][1] and [Annotation inheritance and pointcut matching][2].
 There would have been ways of working around that though:
 + That would have been working around the Java language specification in the first place
 + Plus that would have required to rely on a combination of [Expression-based pointcuts][3], [Runtime type matching][4]